sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 A purple cartoon heart gently pulsed before you, it's soft glow illuminating your open palms beneath it.

-You shook.
-You were looking at the manifestation of everything that you were.
+You shook, in awe and wonder and yet also slightly fearful.
+You were looking at the manifestation of everything that you were - it was an amazing sight, and a little terrifying to think about.

 Seam hummed in approval.
 "Well done.
 I should not be surprised that you possess a soul of Perseverance."